auth0/lock/README.md

 - **disableSignUpAction {Boolean}**: When set to `true` hides the _login and sign up tabs_ in the _login screen_, making the _sign up screen_ unreachable.
 Defaults to `false`.
 - **initialScreen {String}**: Name of the screen that will be shown when the widget is opened.
 Valid values are `"signUp"`, `"resetPassword"`, and defaults to `"login"`.
 - **loginAfterSignUp {String}**: Determines whether or not the user will be automatically signed in after a successful sign up.
 Defaults to `true`.
-- **resetLink {String}**: URL for a page that allows the user to reset her password.
+- **forgotPasswordLink {String}**: URL for a page that allows the user to reset her password.
 When set to a non-empty string, the user will be linked to the provided URL when clicking the _"Don't remember your password?"_ link in the _login screen_.
 - **signUpLink {String}**: URL for a page that allows the user to sign up.
 When set to a non-empty string, the user will be linked to the provided URL when clicking the _sign up_ tab in the _login screen_.
 - **usernameStyle {String}**: Determines what will be used to identify the user.
 Possible values are `"username"` and `"email"`.
 Defaults to `"email"`.